opencord/cord/docs/quickstart.md

 +--------------------------------------+-------------------------+--------+------------+-------------+---------------------------------------------------+
 ```

-Then run `ssh-agent` and add the default key -- this key loaded into the VM when
+The VM hosting the vSG is called `mysite_vsg-1` and we see it has a management IP of 172.27.0.2.
-it was created:
+Then run `ssh-agent` and add the default key (used to access the OpenStack VMs):

 ```
 vagrant@prod:~$ ssh-agent bash